 It’s good practice to give yourself a timeframe to work on a new challenge before actually starting to work.
 There’s no concrete time rule for this.
 Personally I make the time I invest in working through the unknown dependent on the progress I make.
-E.g. if after 15 minutes of trying I’m exactly where I was before I tend to ask for help.
-If I made at least some progress I admit myself another half an hour.
+E.g. if after an hour of trying I’m exactly where I was before I tend to ask for help.
+If I made at least some progress I admit myself more time.

 Don’t be afraid of saying „I don’t know“

 Nobody expects you to know everything.
 Because nobody does.
 Don’t pretend you know stuff just out of fear when really you don’t.
 Not only is it bad for your own mental health but it makes it difficult for your team to know what level of tasks you’re capable of.
 There’s no shame in not knowing.
 You’ll find out quickly that you team mates are eager to share their knowledge with you.